-The University Foundation Programme (UFP) Law, Humanities & Social Sciences Foundation Pathway is an intensive one year foundation course, which will prepare you for a wide range of Law, Humanities and Social Sciences undergraduate degrees.
+The University Foundation Programme (UFP) Law, Humanities & Social Sciences pathway is an intensive one-year course designed to prepare students for a wide range of Law, Humanities, and Social Sciences undergraduate degrees.

-In the first term students complete the three minor modules.
-In terms 2 and 3, students choose three major modules from a selection of subjects.
+In the first term, students complete three minor modules.
+In terms two and three, students choose three major modules from a range of subjects, selecting those that best align with their chosen university and degree pathway.

 Compulsory subjects: